usefulthink/node-eyefi/README.md

     # create a file named config.json (just copy the config.json.sample)
     cp config.json.sample config.json

     # edit config.json and enter your cards mac-address and uploadKey

     # start the server
     node standalone.js

 now take a photo to see if it's working.

-## (yet to be done) Integrate into your own project
+## Integrate into your own project

-doesn't work yet, but at least there's an idea.
+Integration is possible, but currently not very feature-rich.
+It basically just works (or maybe doesn't) and emits an `imageReceived`-Event whenever the upload of an image is completed.

+By default, logging will be quite verbose and print to the console.
+This is something I'm working on.

     var eyefi = require('eyefi');

-    var eyefiServer = eyefi.createServer({
+    var eyefiServer = eyefi({
         uploadPath : '/where/uploaded/files/are/stored',
         cards : {
             '<macaddress>': {